-Handrails and guards shall be designed for the loads prescribed in ICC 300 Table 303.2 and CBC Section 1607A.9.1, which apply in any direction.
+Handrails and guards shall be designed for the loads prescribed in ICC 300 Table 303.2 and CBC Section 1607A.9, which apply in any direction.

-- 4.5.1 Construction drawings shall define handrail splice locations, and the design shall justify the structural adequacy of the rail (including the splice connection) based on these locations. - 4.5.2 When steel angles (or other asymmetrical sections) serve as rail posts, the design shall justify the structural adequacy of the post in its weak axis.
+4.5.1 Construction drawings shall define handrail splice locations, and the design shall justify the structural adequacy of the railing and splice connection based on these locations.

+4.5.2 When steel angles or other asymmetrical sections serve as rail posts, the design shall justify the structural adequacy of the post in its weak axis.